Ladies and gents, this is the Hugh Jackman musical moment you’ve waited for…

 The Greatest Showman | Official Trailer [HD] | 20th Century FOX, 20th Century Fox and photos © 20th Century Fox

 The Greatest Showman (2017) is not as Darlin Husband riffed.
 As an X-Men film spin-off with Hugh Jackman’s Wolverine rounding up his fellow freakishly endowed X-Men buddies to avenge Magneto and his pals.
 But it could be!

 This film instead looks at P. T. Barnum’s life story by focusing on him primarily as the founder of the Barnum and Bailey Circus.
 Also on his role as a promoter of cons and human curiosities.
 These people at one time considered not people but “freaks”.
 This covering those much taller than the average person, Siamese twins, bearded ladies or little people.

-This film looks at the love story of his private life with childhood sweetheart and later wife, Charity Hallett.
-This in a feel-good, heartwarming, glossy musical with Hugh Jackman as Barnum.
+This film looks at the love story of his private life with his childhood sweetheart and later wife, Charity Hallett.
+This is a feel-good, heartwarming, glossy musical with Hugh Jackman as Barnum.

 In 1875, the non-film version of P. T. Barnum was famed as a man who was a slave owner but promoted the abolition of slavery.
 A man who was passionate about making the theatre accessible to families.
 This with plays based on classics including Shakespeare and Uncle Tom’s Cabin, while showing “blackface” shows using stereotyped characters and skits.